A Characteristic Dynamic Mode Decomposition: Validation of the Method

-Note that the resulting structures are defined in planes normal to the group velocity of the structure in space-time.
-That means they have no imediate temporal or spatial interpretation.
-If, for example, a structure is running right to left, the values at the top of the snapshots correspond to a later time than those at the bottom.
+\emph{Given the example above, the important step in applying the Characteristic DMD ($\cal{C}$DMD) is to take the columns of $X_{0..n}$ normal to the characteristics direction and the rows along it}.
+The resulting structures are defined in planes normal to the group velocity of the structure in space-time.
+That means they have no immediate temporal or spatial interpretation.
+For a structure traveling from right to left for instance, the values at the top of the snapshots correspond to a later time than those at the bottom.
+A backwards rotation in space and time will then result in the spatial representation of the structures.